-Duration for which you will not be able to log on the firewall after the number of failed
+By default, the number of attempts allowed is limited to 3.
+Duration for which you will not be able to log on the firewall after the number of failed attempts specified above.

 The duration of the freeze may not exceed 60 minutes.